L400-RTI/Training-material/modules/01 - Introduction.md

 In real-time architectures, failures don’t always come with clear error messages.
 Instead, they manifest as **missing events**, **delayed detections**, **duplicate triggers**, or **silent breakdowns in orchestration**.

-Microsoft Fabric Real-Time Intelligence (RTI) is a powerful suite—but also a distributed, low-latency system where:
+Microsoft Fabric Real-Time Intelligence (Real-Time Intelligence) is a powerful suite—but also a distributed, low-latency system where:

 - Data flows continuously across services (Eventstream → Eventhouse → Activator/Visualisation)
 - Latency thresholds are tight
 - Observability requires intentional design

-Because of this, troubleshooting in RTI is not an isolated phase—it’s an architectural concern that must be addressed from the outset.
+Because of this, troubleshooting in Real-Time Intelligence is not an isolated phase—it’s an architectural concern that must be addressed from the outset.

 #### Why Troubleshooting is Foundational

 This course integrates troubleshooting as a core skillset throughout every module.
-For senior architects and data engineers, success with RTI doesn’t just mean getting pipelines running - it means keeping them stable, traceable, and observable in production.
+For senior architects and data engineers, success with Real-Time Intelligence doesn’t just mean getting pipelines running - it means keeping them stable, traceable, and observable in production.

 You’ll explore: